Deep Vein Thrombosis (DVT)

 What causes deep vein thrombosis?

 The deep veins of the legs are located in the muscles.
 These help carry blood from the legs to the heart.
 When leg muscles contract and relax, blood is squeezed through the veins back to the heart.
 One-way valves inside the veins help keep the blood moving in the right direction.
-When blood moves too slowly or not at all, it can collect (pool) in the veins.
+When blood moves too slowly, it can collect (pool) in the veins.
 This makes a clot more likely to form.

 Who is at risk for deep vein thrombosis?

 Anyone can develop a blood clot.
 But certain factors may raise your risk for one.
-Anything that slows blood flow, injures the lining of a vein, or increases blood clotting can make you more likely to have DVT.
+Anything that slows blood flow, causes injuries to the lining of a vein, or causes increases in blood clotting can make you more likely to have DVT.
 You are at risk for DVT if you:

 Are overweight or obese